 Section 5: Troubleshooting Common Gingerbread Issues

-- Dough Texture: If your gingerbread dough is too sticky, you may need to add a little more flour during the mixing process.
-If it’s too dry, a small splash of water or molasses can help.
+- Dough Texture: If dough is sticky, add a bit more flour.
+If it’s too dry, add a splash of water or molasses.

 Section 6: Frequently Asked Questions